-During the course of the proceedings, which took around 3 years, Argos UK failed in numerous interim applications in relation to their own deficient disclosure, resulting in payments of Argos US’s legal costs of around £40,000.
+During the course of the proceedings, which took around 3 years, Argos UK failed in numerous interim applications resulting in payments of Argos US’s legal costs of around £40,000.
 Argos UK then lost at trial, meaning Argos UK were required to pay Argos US over £300,000 in legal costs.
-Argos UK’s further loses in the Court of Appeal and Supreme Court meant that they had to pay Argos US over £100,000 in further legal costs.
+Argos UK’s further losses in the Court of Appeal and Supreme Court meant that they had to pay Argos US over £100,000 in further legal costs.
 This totals around £440,000, but does not include the legal costs Argos UK also paid their own lawyers, which was likely to be in excess of £1million.
-An awful lot of money spent by Argos UK, which failed to result in the transfer of the argos.com domain name.
+An awful lot of money was spent by Argos UK, which failed to result in the transfer of the argos.com domain name.

 In conclusion, the results were a series of thumping success for Argos US, who were represented by Virtuoso Legal.
 The decision is of “wide importance” as it sets a new precedent for online advertising and will certainly be seen with a sigh of relief from Google, as it further clarifies, legitimates and solidifies its Google AdSense programme.

-- Elizabeth Ward, Principal of Virtuoso Legal said:
+- Kirsten Toft, Vice-Principal of Virtuoso Legal said: